cuncta/water_plants/README.md

     * *watering_parameters.txt* contains the watering parameters saved as a dictionary

 ### Flask Webserver
 The template for the Webserver is defined in *main.html*, that must be in a subfolder called templates.
-Before starting the webserver change the bluetooth addresses with your corresponding address in *water.py*.
+Before starting the webserver change the bluetooth address with your corresponding address in *water.py*.
 The port should not be changed.
 ```
-#bluetooth address of the arduino
+#bluetooth address of arduino
-#controlling the pump
-bd_addr = "XX:XX:XX:XX:XX:XX"
+bd_addr = "00:21:13:02:C2:54"
 port = 1
-#bluetooth address of the arduino
-#controlling the soil moisture sensors
-bd_addr2 = "XX:XX:XX:XX:XX:XX"
-port2 = 1
 ```
 To start the webserver run the following command:
 ```